 This fault line runs northeast to southwest across Scotland and extends deep below sea level to continue as far into the British Isles as northwest Ireland, and it’s believed to have caused several catastrophic land tremors since its formation over 400-million years ago.

-While it’s mostly dormant today, the Great Glen Fault is still known to cause the occasional tremor, to the extent where some bridges in the area have had to have buffers installed to cushion them from the seismic shocks.
+While it’s mostly dormant today, the Great Glen Fault is still known to cause the occasional tremor, to the extent where some bridges in the area have had buffers installed to cushion them from the seismic shocks.

-While Loch Ness is a popular tourist destination due to the tales of the monster that supposedly swims beneath its surface, even without this legend it would no doubt still be one of Scotland’s top attractions, thanks in no small part to the famous landmark that lies on its western bank, Urquhart Castle.
+While Loch Ness is a popular tourist destination due to the tales of the monster that supposedly swims beneath its surface, even without this legend it would no doubt still be one of Scotland’s top attractions thanks in no small part to the famous landmark that lies on its western bank, Urquhart Castle.

-But if you want to do some research of your own into the secrets of the Loch Ness monster you won’t go far wrong by starting at the Wikipedia page of Loch Ness and the Wikipedia guide to the Loch Ness monster.
+If you want to do some research of your own into the secrets of the Loch Ness monster you won’t go far wrong by starting at the Wikipedia page of Loch Ness and the Wikipedia guide to the Loch Ness monster.

 Follow the directions with the below map to find this world-famous tourist attraction for yourself.

-The story of Urquhart Castle
+The history of Urquhart Castle

 Located 13 miles south-west of Inverness, Urquhart Castle is one of the most important medieval fortresses in Scotland’s history.